- Fermentation chiller temperature to -35℃

 They force the refrigerant to flow through the fermentation chiller using different techniques.

-Scroll fermentation chillers use two different scrolls to compress the refrigerants and push it to the next stage.
+Scroll fermentation chillers use two different scrolls to compress the refrigerants and push them to the next stage.

 On the other hand, centrifugal compressors use centrifugal force which compresses the refrigerant to increase pressure.